crpiano/pianolessonszurich.github.io/_services/lessonsinzurich.md

 weight: 1
 ---

-Piano Lessons in English and Spanish for Children and Adults where we focus on **your goals and music taste**
+Piano Lessons in English and Spanish for Children and Adults with a focus on **your goals and music taste**.

 <img width="471" alt="piano player" src="https://user-images.githubusercontent.com/101880157/161061760-14ca4c58-67db-4514-9757-5c6c6a473a66.png">